MECH5080-Project-164/EndoscopeDocumentation/hardware.md

 ![WireAttachment3](images/WireAttachment3.jpg)

-AS seen in the image above and also in location 3 of the first image of this section, push the camera wire through the hole in the chassis base.
+As seen in the image above and also in location 3 of the first image of this section, push the camera wire through the hole in the chassis base.
 Route appropriately to the camera board.

 Place the helical gear/insert assembly into the chassis base.
 Push the nitinol through the bowden and place the chassis middle on top of the chassis base.